netlify/next-on-netlify/README.md

 We must build our Next.js app as a serverless app.
 You can read more about serverless Next.js [here](https://nextjs.org/docs/api-reference/next.config.js/build-target#serverless-target).

 It's super simple.
-Just create a `next.config.js` file in the root of your folder and write the following:
+Just create a `next.config.js` file in the root of your project and write the following:

 ```js
 // next.config.js